BongoSort/HotStone_Bak/TestList.md

 HERO Tests
 * After Hero Baby uses power "cute", players mana is reduced by 2.
 * Allow hero to use its power
+* **TODO** Findus Hero is Baby
+* Peddersens Hero is Baby
+* When it becomes a Players turn, and the player have not used its Hero Power yet, the players hero should be active.
+* When player in turn uses power, then hero becomes inactive
+* when Findus not in turn, then findus hero is inactive.
+* when peddersen not in turn, then peddersens hero is inactive.

 MANA Tests
 * Each Player has three mana when game begins(is initialized)